xavierog/moulti/Documentation.md

 By default, `moulti diff` changes the title of the Moulti instance; set the environment variable `MOULTI_DIFF_NO_TITLE` to any value to prevent that.

+### Delta integration

+By default, `moulti diff` tries to pass diff data to [delta](https://github.com/dandavison/delta), specifically `delta --color-only`.
+This provides:
+- language-specific syntax highlighting (e.g. C, Python, etc.);
+- within-line difference highlighting.

+If this fails (e.g. because `delta` is not available on the system), Moulti resorts to simpler colors: red for removed lines, green for added lines.

+If that attempt to run `delta --color-only` somehow proves undesirable, set the environment variable `MOULTI_DIFF_NO_DELTA` to any value to prevent it.

 ## Moulti manpage

 Like `moulti diff`, `moulti manpage` offers two subcommands (`parse` and `run`) that make it possible to load and read